wp-plugins/wp-ajaxify-comments/readme.txt

 * Comment paging now updates browser URL
 * Added localization for da-DK (thanks to Bjarne Maschoreck)
 * Bugfix for themes where comment form is not nested in comment container
+* Bugfix for clearing all settings (thanks to HarroH)

 = 0.13.0 =
 * Ajaxified comment paging